LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 The Elastic Stack - Elasticsearch, Kibana, Beats, and Logstash - is free and open.

-The following links takes you to the download pages for Elasticsearch and Kibana.
+The following links will take you to the download pages for Elasticsearch and Kibana.
 * [Elasticsearch](https://www.elastic.co/downloads/elasticsearch)
 * [Kibana](https://www.elastic.co/downloads/kibana?S_TACT=)

 The directions for macOS/Linux and Windows are slightly different.
 Directions for both operatings systems are shown below.
 - [macOS and Linux](#for-macOS-and-linux)
 - [Windows](#for-windows)

 ## For macOS and Linux